kean/Align/README.md

 # ⛵️ Yalta

-Yalta is an intuitive and powerful Auto Layout library.
-Designed to be simple and safe, Yalta is perfect for both new and seasoned developers.
+An intuitive and powerful Auto Layout library.

-> This project is in use in production, but if you're working in a team I would personally recommend looking at more established tools first - there is a better chance that new developers are going to be familiar with them and there is no reason to learn yet another syntax.
+> **Warning:** This project is an experiment to see whether it's possible to use phantom types to build a safer and more semantic alternative to native layout anchors.
+If you're working in a team I would recommend looking at more established tools first.

+> **Warning:** This project is in maintanence mode.

 The entire library fits in a single file with less than 300 lines of code which you can just drag-n-drop into your app.